nantaletracy/nantaletracy/README.md

 These tools, along with others in the container ecosystem, have revolutionized software deployment and are widely used in modern software development and deployment workflows.

-After the session on virtualization and containerization, we were assigned to install windows server 2019 and ubuntu server using accounts on VNC viewer.
+After the session on virtualization and containerization, we were assigned to install windows server 2019 and ubuntu servers using accounts on VNC viewer.
 The assignment also included installing docker and pi-hole on both virtual machines.

-We were also assigned to install active directory on the Windows server.
+We were also assigned to install an active directory on the Windows server.

 I had an exciting and fulfilling experience recently when I successfully installed Ubuntu Server, set up Docker, and deployed Pi-hole using Docker Compose.